-- Lieutenant Colonel Leslie Dow stood down as Tattoo Producer.
+- Lieutenant Colonel Leslie Dow retired as Tattoo producer.

 - Gas braziers and torchières were introduced for the first time in front of drawbridge and on the Castle ramparts.

-- Major Michael Parker became Tattoo Producer in 1992.
+- Major Sir Michael Parker became Tattoo producer.

 - Colonel (Retired) Alasdair Hutton began narrating The Edinburgh Military Tattoo.
 This was the first time the Tattoo Producer hadn’t done the commentary.

 - ‘Highland Cathedral’ one of the world’s most famous pipe pieces was performed for the first time at the Tattoo.

 - In 1992, the Tattoo Dance Company (then Edinburgh Military Tattoo Dance Group) was formed.